Normioffi/Aniki/README.md

 ![Aniki Logo](https://ik.imagekit.io/TheNormidb/Aniki.png)

-Aniki is a module using APIs to obtain information about anime.
+Aniki is a module using APIs to obtain information about an anime or manga.

 # Installation
 With NPM: